awsdocs/aws-cloudtrail-user-guide/doc_source/cloudwatch-alarms-for-cloudtrail.md

 Before you can use the examples in this topic, you must:
 + Create a trail with the console or CLI\.
 + Create a log group, which you can do as part of creating a trail\.
+For more information about creating a trail, see [Creating a trail](cloudtrail-create-a-trail-using-the-console-first-time.md)\.
 + Specify or create an IAM role that grants CloudTrail the permissions to create a CloudWatch Logs log stream in the log group that you specify and to deliver CloudTrail events to that log stream\.
 The default `CloudTrail_CloudWatchLogs_Role` does this for you\.

 For more information, see [Sending events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.
 Examples in this section are performed in the Amazon CloudWatch Logs console\.
 For more information about how to create metric filters and alarms, see [Creating metrics from log events using filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html) and [Using Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.